Skip to content

 Renal dose adjustment

 Mild renal impairment (CrCl 60-89 mL/min): no dose adjustment.
 Moderate impairment (CrCl 30-59 mL/min): the standard 400 mg once-daily dose may be used but with monitoring and dose reduction as needed, since exposure is ~37% higher on population PK.
 Severe impairment (CrCl 15-29 mL/min): reduce to 200 mg once daily — a dedicated phase 1 study found ~1.9-fold higher AUC.
-Not studied in end-stage renal disease/dialysis.
+End-stage renal disease was included in that same phase 1 study, but it yielded no ESRD dosing recommendation, so no ESRD/dialysis dose is defined.
 Separately, reduce the dose (or avoid) with concomitant strong CYP3A4 inhibitors.

 Dialyzability & ESKD dosing